Hadrian Hughes

 we’ve used AwsCustomResource

-read the saved values from the parameter store, and reference them in a
+to read the saved values from the parameter store, and reference them in a CloudFront distribution.

 It’s not the most elegant solution, but it’s also not too bad considering we’d now be able to reference from any region just about anything that can be serialised.
 Maybe something like this will eventually be included in the CDK Construct library, but for now, hopefully this is helpful.